 - Use heat.
 For example, take a hot shower or bath and then bundle yourself up, including a hat, and jump into a warm bed.
 A fever is a good thing up to 102 degrees.
 Avoid Tylenol if you can.
 Keep hydrated to prevent your fever from going to high.

 - Take antiviral nutrients and herbs.
 I recommend EHB because it has several ingredients all in one formula including vitamin A, vitamin C, echinacea, goldenseal, garlic, and more.
 Frequent dosing is important – Take 1 or 2 capsules of EHB every 3-4 hours.

 - Take Triple Flu Defense or Viral Support Homeopathic more often.
 Triple Flu Defense is a homeopathic remedy that both boosts your body’s ability to attack cold and flu viruses and helps to address the symptoms that a virus causes.
 Viral Support is more specifically to address Corona-type viruses.

 - Take Berberine, an herb that kills both bacteria and yeast, so we can use it during a cold to prevent it from becoming bronchitis or bacterial pneumonia, and (unlike antibiotics) it also fights off yeast.

-Decrease and help move phlegm:
+Decrease and help move phlegm and inflammation:

 - Use salt.
 Gargle and do a nasal rinse (careful to use distilled water).
 I don’t recommend using a filled neti pot.
 All you need is about 1 teaspoon of saltwater for a quick rinse through your sinuses to help thin the phlegm and keep it moving out.